Manitoba Historical Society

 Architect.

-Born at Winnipeg on 10 August 1909, son of Cyril William Upton Chivers and Frances Anna Simpson (1882-1972), he graduated in Architecture from the University of Manitoba in 1931 and, except for three years of service overseas with the Royal Canadian Engineers in Italy and Holland, practiced architecture most of his working life in Winnipeg, taking over his father’s architectural practice of Northwood and Chivers, downsized it, and renamed it John A. Chivers Architect.
+Born at Winnipeg on 10 August 1909, son of Cyril William Upton Chivers and Frances Anna Simpson (1882-1972), he graduated in Architecture from the University of Manitoba in 1931 and, except for three years of service overseas with the Royal Canadian Engineers in Italy and Holland, he practiced architecture most of his working life in Winnipeg, taking over his father’s architectural practice of Northwood and Chivers, downsizing it, and renaming it John A. Chivers Architect.

 Late in his career he took up restoration work.
 Lower Fort Garry, Dalnavert Museum, Hecla Island, and buildings at the St. Norbert Heritage Park were projects that he supervised.
-For his body of restoration work, he was awarded a Manitoba Centennial Medal by the Manitoba Historical Society, in 1970.
+For his body of restoration work, in 1970 he was awarded a Manitoba Centennial Medal by the Manitoba Historical Society.
+He served on the Historic Sites Advisory Board of Manitoba (c1977).

-He married Margaret Alberta Attwood (1910-?), youngest daughter of Albert Edward Attwood, at Ottawa.
+He married Margaret Alberta Attwood (1910-?), youngest daughter of Albert Edward Attwood, at Ottawa, Ontario.
 He served on the St. Vital School Board in the early 1950s and later designed a new school for it.
 He retired in 1979, and moved to Mill Bay, British Columbia.

 He died at White Rock, British Columbia on 19 January 2004.